livingstonlarus/livingstonlarus.github.io/otobotto/paper/07-evaluation.md

 **Observations:**

-1.  **Parallel Task Execution:** The Orchestrator (Claude) did successfully break down the project into parallel tasks.
+1.  **Parallel Task Execution:** The Orchestrator did successfully break down the project into parallel tasks.
 It created separate task lists for each major track (account, support, notifications, etc.) almost immediately, and spawned a specialist agent for each.
 These tracks (Account Management, Customer Support, Email Notifications, Google Ads Integration, etc.) were development workstreams for the web application project being built, not components of the Runic framework itself.
 This distinction is important: Runic is the orchestration framework, while these tracks represent the subject matter of the experiment—a complex web application with multiple features.

     At one point, we had 5 specialist agents coding in parallel on different modules of the web application.
 For example, one agent was building the authentication REST API while another simultaneously worked on the email sending module.
 This parallelism led to very fast initial development of skeleton features.
 We observed the orchestrator also assigning some agents to higher-priority tasks when needed – e.g., when the Ads Integration track was lagging, it spun up an extra agent to assist on that track.